Snapchat beyond Stories: Be the HBO of mobile

 Opera is redesigning its desktop browser with project Reborn

 Snap is three things, and everyone else is two of them.
-There are plenty of chat apps, and Stories is being copied successfully by Instagram with more Facebook clones on the way.
-But Snapchat’s unique Discover section full of mobile-only daily magazines from professional publishers could evolve into something game-changing: the premier place for premium mobile video.
+There are plenty of chat apps, and Stories is being copied successfully by Instagram, with more Facebook clones on the way.
+But Snapchat’s unique Discover section, full of mobile-only daily magazines from professional publishers, could evolve into something game-changing: the premier place for premium mobile video.

-Snap calls these programs “Shows”.
-Think “HBO Of The Smartphone”, but supported by ads.
+Snap calls these programs “Shows.”
+Think “HBO of the Smartphone,” but supported by ads.

 Not YouTube, full of random crap.
 Not Facebook, where you accidentally watch videos.
 But a curated destination, with the same reliable quality you’d expect from a classy channel like HBO.

-Must-See Snap TV
+Must-see Snap TV

 Snap could use this revenue stream.
 It just priced its upcoming public offering below its original target after its financials looked a bit shaky in the IPO filing.

-Snap’s hardware like Spectacles isn’t making money yet, and probably won’t for a while.
+Snap’s hardware, like Spectacles, isn’t making money yet, and probably won’t for a while.
 Instagram already has more Stories users and is aggressively courting advertisers for its Snapchat feature clone.
 Other than through sponsored creative tools, chat is tough to monetize via ads without feeling interruptive.

 And while a constant stream of Discover editions fill Snapchat with professional content, they’re not the marquee, must-watch stuff that could drag new and lapsed users back into the app.

-That’s why there’s a huge opportunity Snap for to bring zeitgesty entertainment specials to its app.
+That’s why there’s a huge opportunity for Snap to bring zeitgeisty entertainment specials to its app.

 Snapchat Shows appear as featured tiles beneath your friends’ Stories and in the Discover section.
 Snap earns money from them by inserting Snap Ads into the episodes, and uses some of that cash to pay the creators.
 Just like in Stories, viewers can tap to fast-forward to the next scene, encouraging tight editing without the filler moments you might see in a 30-minute or hour-long TV program.

-Tomorrow Snapchat will debut its biggest Show yet, BBC’s Planet Earth 2, and it comes with a huge sponsor: Goldman Sachs.
+Tomorrow, Snapchat will debut its biggest Show yet, BBC’s Planet Earth II, and it comes with a huge sponsor: Goldman Sachs.
 The financial firm’s Snap Ads will run in Planet Earth episodes.
-People can subscribe to watch Planet Earth 2 and get a sneak peek by pointing their Snapchat camera at this QR SnapCode and pressing on the screen.
+People can subscribe to watch Planet Earth II and get a sneak peek by pointing their Snapchat camera at this QR SnapCode and pressing on the screen.

 And today, Snap is announcing a partnership with Discovery Channel to make MythBusters and Shark Week into Snapchat Shows.

 These build on its earlier experiments with Shows.
 First it made its own political series hosted by former CNN contributor Peter Hamby to learn the ropes of what would work in this new format.
 It found that the more made-for-mobile the content seemed, the more it resonated.
-Snap has since runs Shows including:
+Snap has since run Shows, including:

-- ABC’s The Bachelor: Watch Party,
+- ABC’s The Bachelor: Watch Party

-- NBC’s The Voice, The Tonight Show Starring Jimmy Fallon, and Saturday Night Live
+- NBC’s The Voice, The Tonight Show Starring Jimmy Fallon and Saturday Night Live

 - E!’s The Rundown